NEUBIAS/training-resources/_modules/lut.md

   ## Calculate the brightness:

+  Use the formula and explanations given in above section on "single color lookup tables".

   1. `value =  49, min = 10,  max = 50, brightness = ?`
   2. `value = 100, min =  0,  max = 65, brightness = ?`
   3. `value =  10, min = 20,  max = 65, brightness = ?`